Jerusalem Kings

-The Jerusalem Kings were an amateur American football team based in Jerusalem and a member of the Israel Football League (IFL).
+The Jerusalem Kings were a semiprofessional American football team based in Jerusalem and a member of the Israel Football League (IFL).
 The team played its home games at Kraft Family Stadium.
 A year after a rule was instituted limiting the number of foreigners on a roster, the team disbanded after the 2014–2015 season.
 Most players who wished to continue playing in the IFL joined the Judean Rebels.

 History

 2008 season

 The Jerusalem Kings began as the fifth franchise in the IFL and the second team based in Jerusalem (following the Jerusalem Lions).
 The Kings finished their inaugural season with a record of 1-7.

 2009 season

 The Kings improved in their second year and finished the regular season with a record of 6-4 before taking third place in the IFL playoffs by beating the Judean Rebels.

 2010–2011 season

 The Kings took a step back in their third year and finished the regular season with a record of 1-9.